J-DubApps/Blog/content/posts/2023/try-catch-ps.md

 <b>What Are <span class="mono">Try</span> and <span class="mono">Catch</span> Blocks?</b><br />

-At their core, try and catch blocks help you separate the “normal” flow of your script from the “error handling” logic.
-By wrapping a piece of code in a try block, you’re effectively saying, “Run this code, and if something goes wrong, handle it in the catch block.”
-This is similar to what you might see in other programming languages, but PowerShell’s adaptation makes it very natural for system administrators and script authors.
+At their core, <span class="mono">try</span> and <span class="mono">catch</span> blocks help you separate the “normal” flow of your script from the “error handling” logic.
+By wrapping a piece of code in a <span class="mono">try</span> block, you’re effectively saying, “*Run this code, and if something goes wrong, handle it in the catch block.*” This is similar to what you might see in other programming languages, but PowerShell’s adaptation makes it very natural for system administrators and script authors.
 	•	try block: Contains the code you want to monitor for errors.
 	•	catch block: Executes only if an error occurs within the try block.